China's Industrial Bank cooperates with authorities on probe into illegal fund-raising

-SHANGHAI, June 9 China's Industrial Bank Co Ltd is cooperating with authorities on a probe into speculation that a former bank employee absconded with 3 billion yuan ($483 million) illegally raised from bank clients, the official Xinhua news agency said.
+SHANGHAI China's Industrial Bank Co Ltd (601166.SS) is cooperating with authorities on a probe into speculation that a former bank employee absconded with 3 billion yuan (£314.7 million) illegally raised from bank clients, the official Xinhua news agency said.

 Su Yu, a former corporate finance account manager at a branch in Beihai in southwest China, is under investigation for illegally raising funds from bank customers, Industrial Bank said in a statement posted on the Shanghai Stock Exchange on Tuesday.